DolphinWing/DstTranslate/README.md

 DstTranslator is a tool to convert translation document.
 For internal use only.
 I also use the tool to study Compose UI.

 * [![Desktop CI](https://github.com/DolphinWing/DstTranslate/actions/workflows/desktop.yml/badge.svg)](https://github.com/DolphinWing/DstTranslate/actions/workflows/desktop.yml) [desktop-app](desktop-app) runs on Linux and Windows

-FontLoader is a .NET DLL project for loading font file to ONI.

-* [FontLoader](FontLoader) is the .NET project referenced from [古靈精怪的字型模組](https://github.com/dershiuan/ONI-Mods/tree/v2.0.4/FontLoader)